Greg Clarke Creative Director

 Frith Loone Producer

 Frith has a passion for producing incredible events and live art.
 In the last 15 years she has worked in various capacities on a myriad of productions, since studying performing arts at the University of Tasmania.
 She has worked as a performer, stage manager, costume designer and director both locally and abroad, for Edinburgh Fringe, Adelaide Fringe, Melbourne Festival, Feast Festival, Hobart Summer Festival, Festivale, Tasdance, and Tasmanian Circus Festival among others.
 Frith was awarded Tourism Northern Tasmania's award for Event Extraordinaire at the 2016 Champions of Tourism awards.
 This is Frith's 6th year at Junction.

 Ryan Limb Production Manager

 Brigitte Trobbiani Marketing Manager and Partnerships Coordinator

 Since moving to Launceston, Brigitte has fallen in love with the Tasmanian event industry and community.
-Originally from Melbourne, Brigitte brings to the Festival a background in journalism (with writing published internationally), experience in galleries and arts administration.
+Originally from Melbourne, she brings a background in Journalism and experience in galleries and arts administration.
 A recent graduate from the Tasmanian College of the Arts (Bachelor of Contemporary Art; Visual Arts), she plays an energetic and active role in the Launceston arts landscape working closely with Sawtooth ARI and through self-directed projects combining curatorial practice, writing and installation.
-She has also worked closely with Junction developing an internship in Marketing and contributing to the successful execution of specific projects including the world premiere of RIDE in 2015.
-Her passion for community engagement through the arts and events drives her interest in working with Junction and devising clever strategy that engages community with the Festival.
+This is Brigitte's fifth year working with Junction - beginning as a volunteer and in artist liaison positions.
+Her passion for community engagement through the arts and events drives her interest in working with Junction and contributing to the cultural growth in the North.